Here’s how to apply IT architecture:

 While implementation is one of the most challenging aspects of IT architecture, it’s also hard to determine your objectives.

 In terms of cost, length of time required, and designating how much physical space will be taken up by hardware; you have the challenging task of determining precisely what your business needs.

 This is where an IT architect comes in.

 You have to decide whether or not you want to focus on one specific aspect of your infrastructure at a time or create a plan to implement all of them at the same time.

-If parts of business require specific areas of their IT infrastructure to be up-and-running to either continue operations or at least proceed in the next step of setting up their operations, the process may be compartmentalized.
+If parts of businesses require specific areas of their IT infrastructure to be up and running to either continue operations or at least proceed in the next step of setting up their operations, the process may be compartmentalized.

 You don’t have the luxury of ironing out one single user interface, which will cost additional time and resources to adjust constantly.

 As we’ll learn, continuous adjustments are just a part of IT architecture, but in an area like this, it would be beneficial to avoid doing it so often.

 Your objectives need to be laid out like a plan so that an IT architect has a way to work with them.

 Reaching your goals is essential, but how you get there is equally as important.
 Your strategic IT plan will coincide with your strategic business or enterprise plan, and the two must work in harmony.